bright/new-www/content/blog/10-point-of-sale-trends-for-2025.md

 It's been a POS trend growing up for years, widely seen also in 2024.
 Yet there is still a potential for bill split to grow.
 And we're not talking about separate mobile app enabling diners to share the bill, POS solution vendors should incorporate this option into their POS system.

-Therefore, in addition to QR code ordering, restaurants can offer customers the ability to split their bills independently.
+Therefore, in addition to QR code ordering, **restaurants can offer customers the ability to split their bills independently**.
 For instance, customers can scan a dedicated QR code to access their bill and divide costs among themselves.
 The split information is then sent directly to the POS system, enabling waitstaff to finalize mobile payment without manual calculations.

 This feature (and one of the key sales trends) simplifies bill splitting, significantly reducing the workload on already busy staff.
-Customers have full control over how they want to divide the bill, while the POS system handles the calculations, ensuring accurate amounts.
-The waitstaff’s role is streamlined to simply collecting the split payments.
+Customers have full control over how they want to divide the bill, while the POS system handles the calculations, ensuring accurate amounts. **The waitstaff’s role is streamlined to simply collecting the split payments**.

 ## Changing waitstaff and kitchen communication with the POS Kitchen Display System